shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 One and a half million points per data set is a lot.
 Luckily `s5a` does have some functionality to reduce this.
-First note that every data point does have a `quality`.
+First, note that every data point comes with a `quality` value (a basic measure of confidence in the 'correctness' of the measurement at hand).
 With `s5a` we can drop points with poor quality quite easily.

 ```python
 data = s5a.filter_by_quality(data)
 ```

-Now `data` does contain `1416967` which is still to much.
+Now our dataset has been reduced to 1416967 data points, which, unfortunately, is still too much.

 To reduce those points even more,
 `s5a` is using [Uber’s Hexagonal Hierarchical Spatial Index H3](https://eng.uber.com/h3/), which is a grid system partitioning the earth into hexagons.
-We calculate the H3 indices for every point, aggregate points with the same index by calculating the mean `value` and recalculate the `longitude` and `latitude` as the center of the hexagons.
+We will now calculate the H3 indices for every point, then aggregate points with the same index by calculating the mean `value` and, finally, recalculate the `longitude` and `latitude` as the center of the hexagons.
-The `resolution` defines the size of the hexagons with a resolution of 5 partitioning the world into approximately 2 million unique hexagons.
-For more detailed information take a look at the [Table of Cell Areas for H3 Resolutions](https://uber.github.io/h3/#/documentation/core-library/resolution-table).

 ```python
 data = s5a.point_to_h3(data, resolution=5)